 Our review leads us to recommend that each SO/AC/Subgroup consider adopting the following “best practices”, where applicable to their structure and purpose:

+SO/AC/Subgroups should document their decision-making methods, indicating any presiding officers, decision-making bodies, and whether decisions are binding or nonbinding

 SO/AC/Subgroups should document their procedures for members to challenge the process used for an election or formal decision.

-SO/AC/Subgroups should document their procedures for non-members to challenge r decisions regarding their eligibility to become a member.
+SO/AC/Subgroups should document their procedures for non-members to challenge decisions regarding their eligibility to become a member.

 SO/AC/Subgroups should document unwritten procedures and customs that have been developed in the course of practice, and make them part of their procedural operation documents, charters, and/or bylaws.

+SO/AC/Subgroups should publish an annual report on what they have done during the prior year to improve accountability, transparency, and participation, describing where they might have fallen short, and any plans for future improvements.

 Review and draft recommendations regarding SO/AC Transparency

 The new Bylaws tasked us to: